JereKuusela/valheim-upgrade_world/publish/README.md

 - v1.4.0:
 	- Operation split to instant and delayed operations.
 Delayed operations print some initial output but require start command to execute.
 	- Added setting to force start operations without having to use the start command.
+Added parameter to force start commands.
 	- Removed query command as obsolete.
 	- Removed setting to prevent loaded areas being destroyed (after all testing seems to work fine).
 	- Removed setting about location placement clearing the area (can be given as a flag parameter).